 Simon: “This is a very political question and we would like clear clarifications.
 Unfortunately, “we have started a procedure” is not a sufficient answer”.

-Andreas: “Our next statutory meeting where I will be able to set down is at the end of next month”.
+Andreas: “Our next statutory meeting where I will be able to step down is at the end of next month”.

 11.5 Elections